frontendpatterns/frontendpatterns.dev/src/content/patterns/api-schema.md

 ---
 # API Schema

-Define and enforcing contracts for API request and response structures.

 ## Problem

 Without this pattern, the premise that defining and enforcing contracts for API request and response structures falls apart, and small changes trigger cascading regressions.